 - Betfred – Betfred put their name to the World Championship and often are the first place you look when betting on the World Snooker event.
 Always lots of snooker betting promotions and interesting markets on offer.

-- William Hill – Hills have also a large range of markets on offer for all the major and smaller ranking tournaments.
+- William Hill – Hills also offers a large range of markets for all the major and smaller ranking tournaments.

 As ever, you will have to shop around for the best snooker betting offers and prices – and there are plenty of bookmakers to choose from.
 Our recommended snooker betting bookmakers above are based on snooker betting tips / blogs, odds and variety of markets.